Other Common Names

 Some phorids have wingless or short-winged females.
 Some of these are commensals or parasitoids associated with ants, others are scavengers that are apparently not associated with ants. ‒Brian Brown

-Extremely biologically diverse family: there are scavengers (some extraordinarily generalized, others highly specialized), herbivores, fungus-feeders, predators, parasitoids, and true parasites.
+Extremely diverse: there are scavengers (some extraordinarily generalized, others highly specialized), herbivores, fungus-feeders, predators, parasitoids, and true parasites.
 Adults feed on honeydew, nectar, dead insects, carrion, host hemolymph; a few prey on insects